turbot/tailpipe-docs/docs/reference/glossary.md

 ## Hive

-A tree of parquet files in the Tailpipe workspace (by default,`~/.tailpipe/data/default`).
-The `tailpipe.db` in `~/.tailpipe/data/default` (and derivatives created by `tailpipe connect`, e.g. `tailpipe_20241212152506.db`), are thin wrappers that materialize views over the parquet data.
+A tree of Parquet files in the Tailpipe workspace (by default,`~/.tailpipe/data/default`).
+The `tailpipe.db` in `~/.tailpipe/data/default` (and derivatives created by `tailpipe connect`, e.g. `tailpipe_20241212152506.db`), are thin wrappers that materialize views over the Parquet data.

 ## Index